blindFS/blog-raw/_posts/2013-08-02-replace-deprecated-vim-plugins-with-modern-alternatives.md

 I have to say All of these 4 plugins are awesome,but the old ones are just as good as 'sublime' builtins.
-However,'CtrlP' and 'unite' are much more powerful and extensible,especially 'unite'. you can find a bunch of extensions for 'unite' [here](https://github.com/Shougo/unite.vim/wiki/unite-plugins).
+However,'CtrlP' and 'unite' are much more powerful and extensible,especially 'unite'.
+You can find a bunch of extensions for 'unite' [here](https://github.com/Shougo/unite.vim/wiki/unite-plugins).
-What I see is that 'unite' is really promising framework for vim plugin development.Maybe someday,when I come up with an idea beyond existing plugins,I probably will try something based on it.
+What I see is that 'unite' is a really promising framework for vim plugin development.Maybe someday,when I come up with an idea beyond existing plugins,I will probably try something based on it.
-And I have maybe a overview look of less than 5% of it power,yet,I find 2 unique things really useful.
+And I have a overview look of maybe less than 5% of its power,yet,I find 3 unique things really useful.

 * \:Unite output
     This one is awesome because it allow you to search through basically all of the info of your vim environment